Agent World Model: Infinity Synthetic Environments for Agentic Reinforcement Learning: Experiments

 \myparagraph{Baselines.} We compare against the following baselines: (1) Base: the original LLMs equipped with reasoning and tool-use capabilities, without additional training; (2) Simulator~\citep{li2025simulatingenvironmentsreasoningmodels,chen2025scalingagentlearningexperience}: agents trained with RL in LLM-simulated environments, where GPT-5~\citep{openai_gpt5_2025} serves as the environment transition model, using the same tasks and toolsets as \synth, to highlight the advantage of executable environments over simulated ones; (3) EnvScaler~\citep{envscaler}: a concurrent method that synthesizes 191 programming-based environments for SFT and RL, included to compare the synthesis quality.

 \myparagraph{Implementation Details.} The \synth pipeline is instantiated using GPT-5~\citep{openai_gpt5_2025}, which is also used as the code-augmented LLM-as-a-Judge for task verification.
 We select Qwen3 thinking models~\citep{qwen3} across 4B, 8B, and 14B scales as base agents due to their popular community adoption.
 Multi-turn RL training is implemented on top of AgentFly~\citep{wang2025agentfly} and verl~\citep{verl}.
 Due to limited computation budget, we train agents on a subset of \synth consisting of 526 environments and 3,315 tasks.
 Each model is trained for up to 96 optimization steps with a fixed learning rate of $7\times10^{-7}$.
 We use a batch size of 64 and 16 rollouts, resulting in 1,024 isolated environment instances launched per step.
 The sliding window size and maximum interaction turn are set to $w=3$ and $20$, respectively.
-More details are in Appendix~\ref{appendix:full_implementation_details}.
+For evaluation, we adapt benchmarks to MCP interface by requiring agents to use tools via two unified tools: \texttt{list\_tools} and \texttt{call\_tool}.
+More implementation details can be found in Appendix~\ref{appendix:full_implementation_details}.